stevana/stateful-pbt-with-fakes/README.md

 are created during execution.

-Shrinking of individual commands is optional and disabled by default, but as we’ve seen this doesn’t exclude the sequence of commands to be shrunk.
-We’ll shall see shortly how that is done in detail.
+Shrinking of individual commands is optional and disabled by default, but as we've seen this doesn't exclude the sequence of commands to be shrunk.
+We'll shall see shortly how that is done in detail.

 Next up we got `runFake` and `runReal` which executes a command against the `state` model and the real system respectively.
-Notice how `runFake` can fail with a `PreconditionFailure`, whereas `runReal` is always expected to succeed (because if a command fails the precondition check, then it won’t get generated and hence never reach `runReal`).
+Notice how `runFake` can fail with a `PreconditionFailure`, whereas `runReal` is always expected to succeed (because if a command fails the precondition check, then it won't get generated and hence never reach `runReal`).
 Another difference is that `runFake` uses symbolic references, while `runReal` deals with real references.
-We’ll shortly see how this substitution of references works.
+We'll shortly see how this substitution of references works.

 Lastly we have two optional functions related to keeping statistics of generated test cases, which is useful for coverage reporting among other things.
-We’ll come back to how these can be used as we look at more examples after we’ve defined our stateful property-based testing library.
+We'll come back to how these can be used as we look at more examples after we've defined our stateful property-based testing library.

 ##### Generating and shrinking

 Once we have our interface we can start writing functions against the interface.
 These functions are what the user gets once they implement the interface.
-In this section we’ll have a look at generation of sequences of `Commands`, which will be the inputs for our tests, and how to shrink said inputs to produce a minimal counterexample.
+In this section we'll have a look at generation of sequences of `Commands`, which will be the inputs for our tests, and how to shrink said inputs to produce a minimal counterexample.

-Let’s start by defining `Commands`, notice that they use symbolic references (i.e. `Var (Reference state)`):
+Let's start by defining `Commands`, notice that they use symbolic references (i.e. `Var (Reference state)`):

 ``` haskell
 newtype Commands state = Commands